namtoki/English/wordlist.md

 competitor:                         He whipped his horse toward the end of the race and barely beat his competitor.
 complicated:                        In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 concentrate:                        He couldn't concentrate on the task because he lacked the motivation to build a database.
+concentration:
 concerning:                         The professor and his assistants are analyzing the findings of the survey concerning sleep.
 conclude:                           We concluded that we had made the correct judgement.
+confess:                            After the accident, the driver confessed that he hadn't stop at the crossing.
+confession:
-confess:                            After the accident, the driver confessed that he hadn't stop at the crossing. confident (sure, certain):          He is confident that the company will eventually overcome its current problems.
+confident (sure, certain):          He is confident that the company will eventually overcome its current problems.
-conflict:                           The policies of the administration and the Congress conflict on the question of the defence budget. congress*(parliament,diet,council): The policies of the administration and the Congress conflict on the question of the defence budget. conquer*:                           Even Napoleon couldn't conquer Russia during its harsh winter.
+conflict:                           The policies of the administration and the Congress conflict on the question of the defence budget. congress*(parliament,diet,council): The policies of the administration and the Congress conflict on the question of the defence budget. conquer*:                           Even Napoleon couldn't conquer Russia during its harsh winter. conscience*:                        have a conscience consciousness*:                     lose consciousness
+consideration:                      The suggestions that have been offered are under consideration by our board members.
 consist:                            This book about the Roman Empire consists of eight chapters.
 constantly:                         The scientist achievement made her so famous that she was constantly bothered by the press.
 construct:                          That tall building was constructed last year, and it completely changed the scenery around here.